niftynei/HSFacesAndroid/README.md

 # Getting the app up and running

 ## How to build
 1. Install [Android Studio](https://developer.android.com/sdk/installing/studio.html).
-I'm currently developing using version 6.1 as 8.1 is a bit unstable.
+Currently builds and runs on Android Studio version 0.8.2.
 2. In Android Studio use the SDK Manager (button in toolbar or in menu under Tools -> Android) to install Android Support Repository, Google Repository (in Extras) and sources for API 18 (or one supported by your device)
 3. Open (not import) the project in Android Studio
 4. Copy over local.properties.sample to local.properties, edit if you installed Android Studio in a different location